LC-Linkous/objective_function_suite/README.md

 AntennaCAT Function 13 is a function with single and multi-objective forms.
-It is designed to have a vertical 'pareto front'
+It is designed to have a vertical 'pareto front', which performs poorly on several optimizers.
+The function has more terms than necessary to increase computational cost.

 ```math
 \begin{align*}